More and more people are really interested in tiny house floor plans nowadays.

-Some people like living in extreme conditions and the roundhouse can provide an excellent wind resistance.
-Plus, it is more economical to heat because of the smaller surface of the outer walls comparing with a rectangle plan.
+Some people like living in extreme conditions and the roundhouse can provide excellent wind resistance.
+Plus, it is more economical to heat because of the smaller surface of the outer walls comparing with more common rectangle tiny home layouts.

 Will you be able to put a very large flatscreen TV on the curved wall?
 Let’s find out as some flat screens are curved nowadays!

 This cozy cottage has a full bath, a fireplace, a kitchen, and even the option for adding the second bedroom!
 The architect masterfully used perfect design proportions to create an impression of a larger house.
 The simple yet elegant use of space and building materials keeps construction costs of this micro home pretty low.

 The kitchen is spacious enough to include a dishwasher and a large range with oven and even stackable washer and dryer.
 For cozy winter evenings, a small fireplace is tucked nicely in the corner of the living room.

 If you do not need a high ceiling in the great room there is an option for a full loft over the whole ground floor or just over bathroom and kitchen with a cathedral ceiling over the great room.
 You can’t go wrong with this house plan if you are on the market for something simple and traditional.

 Imagine your lazy mornings with a cup of coffee on this porch!
 This is a truly tiny house plan under 400 sq/ft (384, to be precise).
 A perfect starter house for a small family or a single adult.

 Add a small vertical garden and flower beds and you will be enjoying your life a lot more than most Americans with huge mortgages and credit card debts.

 The Sonoma is a little 500-square-foot house designed by The Homestead Partners for California or other states with a warm climate.
 You may dream about building this tiny place on the beach but it would be a lot more economical to find a small lot near the lake instead.